agni-datta/csLaTeX/cswhitepaper/README.md

 **Proof-style:** `proof`, `proofsketch`, `proofidea`, `proofofclaim`

 All environments are numbered per section, accept optional titles, and are registered with `cleveref`.
+The package declares them directly with a self-contained `ntheorem` setup, including the TeX Live 2026 end-mark correction.

 `\setqedsymbol{symbol}` changes the proof-end symbol, and `\settheoremendsymbol{symbol}` changes theorem-end markers where those markers are used.
 The capitalized forms remain available as compatibility aliases.